camilledlmt/midjourney-bias-exploration/README.md

 <br> <br>

 <p align="justify">
-Initially, what stood out and allowed us to quickly elaborate a robust analysis grid, were some criteria that were recurring when prompting for the banlieues: cold atmosphere, people living in poor conditions and that do not seem happy overall.
+Initially, what stood out and allowed us to quickly elaborate a robust analysis grid, were some criteria that were recurrent when prompting for the banlieues: cold atmosphere, people living in poor conditions that do not seem happy overall.
 </p>

 <br> <br>